GEOG 487

 2. Go to Pennsylvania Spatial Data Access.

-4. Locate "PAMAP Program Land Cover for Pennsylvania, 2005" and click on the Download name under data description.
+4. Scroll down to locate "PAMAP Program Land Cover for Pennsylvania, 2005" and click on the Download name under data description.

 5. Review the metadata by clicking the Metadata link.